Chad Wesley Airhart, Ph.D.

 Airhart has created multiple bodies of work consisting of worlds of ants, human figures, flora, and trees as his latest series.
 Although his subject matter has varied, Airhart’s creative process has endured, blending figuration and gestural abstraction with heavy paint application.
 Each series starts with several sketches and drawings as he works out the subject matter and spacial relationships.
 The painting phase then becomes a tactile response to these memories and studies.

-Airhart lives with his family in Oneonta, Alabama.
-In addition to teaching academic courses, he also enjoys teaching classes in his gallery and studio space, The Makers Downtown.
+Airhart lives with his family in Oneonta, Alabama, where he enjoys painting in his gallery and studio space, The Makers Downtown.
 His art is represented in other galleries as well as numerous private collections.